 On Wednesday, July 22, the City will ask the Philadelphia Art Commission to approve removal of the statue from Marconi Plaza.
 Prior to making its presentation to the Art Commission, the City will allow for public input through written submissions, due by Tuesday, July 21.
-The public will also have the opportunity to testify at the Art Commission meeting; more details on that process will be shared when available.
+The public will also have the opportunity to testify at the Art Commission meeting.
 View the procedure for public input and timeline.

 Attend the Art Commission meeting